Discovering Your True Self: A Journey Through Values and Priorities

 In a world that constantly tells us who to be, many people find themselves asking, “Who am I, really?”
 This question often surfaces during life transitions, moments of burnout, or times when we feel stuck.
 The search for your true self isn’t about reinventing who you are—it’s about considering who you already are beneath the expectations, roles, and responsibilities you’ve taken on.

-One of the most powerful ways to reconnect with yourself—or connect for the first time—is by exploring your values and clarifying your priorities—the compass that guides your decisions and the daily expressions of what matters most to you.
+One of the most powerful ways to reconnect with yourself—or connect for the first time—is by exploring your values and clarifying your priorities.
+These serve as the compass that guides your decisions and the daily expressions of what matters most to you.

 Why the “True Self” Can Feel Hard to Define